 Who would even put them there?

 The idea that Halloween is a holiday for sadists only started being put about in the early 1970s.
 An enterprising team of researchers trawled through the databases of four major regional newspapers covering a 25 year period and pulled all reports that included acts of alleged Halloween sadism, by then a psychosocial construct.
-In the days before the internet they manage to find 76 reported incidents.
+In the days before the internet they managed to find 76 incidents.
 The only two deaths reported were not, in fact, random acts of violence by strangers but acts of non-accidental injury by relatives.
 Although actual reports were low, numbers of alleged acts increased, especially after the 1982 adulteration of extra-strength Tylenol capsules.
 A number of children reported that their sweets had been contaminated but when tested they were found to be drug and toxin free.
 It seems as if the idea of a razor blade in the Halloween candy is just an urban legend, after all.